MSt in Creative Writing Tutor Profiles

 Jonathan Evans has written more than a hundred commissioned scripts, from short stop-motion animation up to feature films, including many episodes of continuing dramas.
 His writing for children includes the BAFTA and RTS-winning Tracy Beaker Returns.
 His comedy feature film script, Act Your Age, was developed with the UK Film Council after winning their national ‘25 Words’ competition.
 He has written an animation feature script for Neomis Animation, Paris, as well as many shorter animation episodes for Caligari Films, Munich.
 Jonathan has worked as a television story-liner for Freemantle, Grundy and Hewson International and has assessed feature film scripts for Buena Vista.

 Roopa Farooki is the author of six critically acclaimed novels (The Good Children, The Flying Man, Half Life, The Way Things Look to Me, Corner Shop, and Bitter Sweets).
 She has been shortlisted for the Orange Award for New Writers and the Muslim Writers’ Awards, and has also been longlisted for the Orange Prize (twice), the DSC South Asian Literature Prize and the Impac Dublin Literary Award.
 Her books have been published internationally in thirteen countries across Europe, and in the US, and she has written for The Guardian, The Telegraph and The Daily Mail.
 In 2013 she was awarded the John C Laurence Prize from the Authors’ Foundation for writing which improves understanding between races, and an Arts Council Literature award.
 She has been the Royal Literary Fund Fellow for the University of Kent, and is studying medicine at St George’s University of London.
 Her sixth novel, The Good Children, was called “the outstanding novel of the year” by John Harding of The Daily Mail, in their 2014 Books of the Year feature.
+Following her 2016 shortlisting for the Commonword Prize for Children's Fiction, Roopa is currently working on diverse fiction for young people.

 James Hawes MA, PhD